camwestwood/xapi/recipes/login.md

 ### Verb
 Common Statement Identifier: Verb.A

+This common statement is used across all example recipes

+#### Entity Example:
-Description: The Verb, [logged in](/vocabulary.md#verbs) describes the action of logging into a platform.
+The Verb, [logged in](/vocabulary.md#verbs) describes the action of logging into a platform.

 <table>